nopeless/discord.js.test/test/mocha/DOCS.md

 Features:
 (options.from) Now accepts arrays
 (options.noEveryone) New option.
-Rejects with an error if `@here` or `@everyone` is in the string (Base.js expect) now has easier to understand error messages
+Rejects with an error if `@here` or `@everyone` is in the string (options.caseless) New option. if true, all strings are caseless by default.
+Default to true (Base.js expect) now has easier to understand error messages

 Bug fixes: